-In a legal sense, an industrial design constitutes the ornamental or aesthetic aspect of an article.
+In a legal sense, an industrial design constitutes an article's ornamental or aesthetic aspect.

-In principle, the owner of a registered industrial design or of a design patent has the right to prevent third parties from making, selling or importing articles bearing or embodying a design which is a copy, or substantially a copy, of the protected design, when such acts are undertaken for commercial purposes.
+In principle, the owner of a registered industrial design or a design patent has the right to prevent third parties from making, selling, or importing articles bearing or embodying a design that is a copy, or substantially a copy, of the protected design when such acts are undertaken for commercial purposes.

-In most countries, an industrial design needs to be registered in order to be protected under industrial design law as a “registered design”.
-In some countries, industrial designs are protected under patent law as “design patents ”.
+In most countries, an industrial design must be registered to be protected under industrial design law as a “registered design.”
+In some countries, industrial designs are protected under patent law as “design patents.”

 Depending on the particular national law and the kind of design, industrial designs may also be protected as works of art under copyright law.

-If you have further questions regarding Industrial Desain, please do not hesitate to contact us by email to firstname.lastname@example.org
+If you have further questions regarding Industrial Design, please do not hesitate to contact us by emailing firstname.lastname@example.org.

 The Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure (“Budapest Treaty”) is an international agreement adopted on 28 April 1977, as amended on 26 September 1980 in Budapest, Hungary.
 On April 4, 2022, the President of the Republic of Indonesia, Joko Widodo, issued Presidential Regulation Number 44 of 2022 concerning the Accession of the Budapest Treaty as a form of Indonesia's participation as a participating country.Read More